MOHITKOURAV01/Dino/README.md

 Avoid obstacles to keep running.

-Challenge yourself to beat your high score...!
+Challenge yourself to beat your high score.!